 Deep Down, We Know We Should

-Floss haters made a big deal about the government dropping the flossing recommendation a while back due to lack of scientific proof that it makes a difference.
+Floss haters made a big deal about the government dropping the flossing recommendation a while back due to a lack of scientific proof that it makes a difference.
 But if you don’t floss, you are cleaning only about 60 percent of the surface of your teeth!
 That is a recipe for dirty teeth and gum disease.
 And you know deep down you should be flossing.
-Otherwise why would so many people lie to the dentist about how regularly they floss?
+Otherwise, why would so many people lie to the dentist about how regularly they floss?

 We’re Flossing in the Wrong Room

 According to an article in the March 1, 1993 edition of New York Magazine, ad agency Leo Burnett has studied flossing and found that most people floss in the bathroom.
 That may be the problem.
 If we don’t automatically reach for the floss after brushing, then the bathroom isn’t going to work at all.